TCP-Lab/transportome_profiler/README.md

 - `make scrub`: Cleanup just like `clean`, but also remove the soft links made by `./link` and the corresponding data folders.
 This should leave your disks squeaky clean, just like before you started the analysis.

 # The Manuscript: Transportome Profiler

-To compile the manuscript, install `texlive` and `biber`.
-Biber should be packaged in most distros. `texlive` is a bit harder.
-For Arch users, follow the [archwiki article](https://wiki.archlinux.org/title/TeX_Live): the recommended way to install is to follow the [official TeXlive guide](https://tug.org/texlive/quickinstall.html).
+To compile the manuscript, you will need a local installation of `texlive` and `biber`.
+Biber should be packaged in most distros.
+You can google how to install it.
+`texlive` is a bit harder.
+For Arch users, follow the [archwiki article](https://wiki.archlinux.org/title/TeX_Live).
+In general, the recommended way to install `texlive` is to follow the [official TeXlive guide](https://tug.org/texlive/quickinstall.html).

 The instruction above are copied here, but you should check if they changed:
 ```bash